IDMNYU/IdeationPrototyping_LadyK/Midterm.md

-### Due Week 7 to your Process site:
+### Due The Week 8's to posted to your Process site:

-Your current standing of the following:
+Your current standing/iteration of the following:
 - Concept Map
 - Annotated Bibliography
 - Problem statement(s)